sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Open trial account)]
-1. In your web browser, open the [SAP Cloud Platform trial cockpit](https://cockpit.hanatrial.ondemand.com/).
+1. In your web browser, open the [SAP BTP Trial cockpit](https://cockpit.hanatrial.ondemand.com/).

 2. Navigate to the trial global account by clicking **Enter Your Trial Account**.